UNIVERSITY OF TECHNOLOGY SYDNEY

 TERMS OF REFERENCE

-To assist WHO in strengthening the capacity of the maternal, aged care and palliative health workforce through improved education and practice to improve maternal, child, and aged care health services.
+To assist WHO in strengthening the capacity of the maternal, aged care and palliative health workforce through improved understanding of the status of palliative care health workforce in the Western Pacific Region.

 This institution is a member of the